-In addition to noise generated from the use of heavy-duty equipment at the work sites, riprap material (e.g., rocks) would be imported and excavated daily, at varying quantities from the different work sites.
-Based on aerial imagery of the sites and the anticipated haul routes, receptors are located as close as 50 feet from haul routes (i.e., from directional travel lane).
+In addition to noise generated from the use of heavy-duty equipment required for the Proposed Activity at Site 1-1, material (e.g., bedding, riprap, soil-filled riprap, planting bench soil, and aggregate base) would be imported and excavated daily, at varying quantities from Site 1-1 and the staging area throughout the construction period (i.e., May to November).
+Based on aerial imagery of the site and the anticipated haul routes, receptors are located as close as 30 feet from haul routes (i.e., from directional travel lane).

-To model noise levels from hauling activities, maximum daily and hourly hauling activity was calculated based on anticipated material quantities needed, as provided in Chapter 2, Alternatives, and in Appendix G.
+To model noise levels from hauling activities, maximum daily and hourly hauling activity was calculated based on anticipated material quantities needed, as provided in Chapter 2, Alternatives, and in Appendix F.